deckhouse/virtualization/docs/INSTALL.md

 weight: 15
 ---

+{{< alert level="warning" >}}
-> **WARNING.** Module components must be deployed on physical servers (bare-metal).
+Module components must be deployed on physical servers (bare-metal).

->
-> Installation on virtual machines is allowed for demonstration purposes only, but nested virtualization must be enabled.
+Installation on virtual machines is allowed for demonstration purposes only, but nested virtualization must be enabled.
 If the module is deployed on virtual machines, technical support is not provided.
+{{< /alert >}}

 ## Scaling options

-The platform supports the following configuration:
+The module supports the following configuration:

 - Maximum number of nodes: `1000`.
 - Maximum number of virtual machines: `50000`.

 The module has no additional restrictions and is compatible with any hardware that is supported by [operating systems](#supported-os-for-platform-nodes) on which it can be installed.

-## Hardware Requirements
+## Hardware requirements

 1. A dedicated **machine for installation**.

    This machine will run the Deckhouse installer.
 For example, it can be an administrator's laptop or any other computer that is not intended to be added to the cluster.
 Requirements for this machine:

-   - OS: Windows 10+, macOS 10.15+, Linux (Ubuntu 18.04+, Fedora 35+);
+   - OS: Windows 10+, macOS 10.15+, Linux (Ubuntu 18.04+, Fedora 35+).
-   - Installed Docker Engine or Docker Desktop (instructions for [Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [macOS](https://docs.docker.com/desktop/mac/install/), [Windows](https://docs.docker.com/desktop/windows/install/));
+   - Installed Docker Engine or Docker Desktop (instructions for [Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [macOS](https://docs.docker.com/desktop/mac/install/), [Windows](https://docs.docker.com/desktop/windows/install/)).
-   - HTTPS access to the container image registry at `registry.deckhouse.io`;
+   - HTTPS access to the container image registry at `registry.deckhouse.io`.
-   - SSH key-based access to the node that will serve as the **master node** of the future cluster;
+   - SSH-key-based access to the node that will serve as the **master node** of the future cluster.
-   - SSH key-based access to the node that will serve as the **worker node** of the future cluster (if the cluster will consist of more than one master node).
+   - SSH-key-based access to the node that will serve as the **worker node** of the future cluster (if the cluster will consist of more than one master node).

 1. **Server for the master node**

-   There can be multiple servers running the cluster’s control plane components, but only one server is required at installation time.
+   There can be multiple servers running the cluster’s control plane components, but only one server is required for installation.
 The others can be added later via node management mechanisms.

    Requirements for a physical bare-metal server:

    - Resources:
      - CPU:
-       - x86_64 architecture;
+       - x86-64 architecture.
-       - Support for Intel-VT (VMX) or AMD-V (SVM) instructions;
+       - Support for Intel-VT (VMX) or AMD-V (SVM) instructions.
        - At least 4 cores.
      - RAM: At least 8 GB.
      - Disk space:
-       - At least 60 GB;
+       - At least 60 GB.
        - High-speed disk (400+ IOPS).
    - OS [from the list of supported ones](#supported-os-for-platform-nodes):
      - Linux kernel version `5.7` or newer.
-   - **Unique hostname** across all servers in the future cluster;
+   - **Unique hostname** across all servers in the future cluster.
    - Network access:
-     - HTTPS access to the container image registry at `registry.deckhouse.io`;
+     - HTTPS access to the container image registry at `registry.deckhouse.io`.
-     - Access to the package repositories of the chosen OS;
+     - Access to the package repositories of the chosen OS.
-     - SSH key-based access from the **installation machine** (see p.1);
+     - SSH key-based access from the **installation machine** (see item 1).
-     - Network access from the **installation machine** (see p.1) on port `22322/TCP`.
+     - Network access from the **installation machine** (see item 1) on port `22322/TCP`.
    - Required software:
      - The `cloud-utils` and `cloud-init` packages must be installed (package names may vary depending on the chosen OS).

-   > **Warning.** The container runtime will be installed automatically, so do not pre-install any `containerd` or `docker` packages.
+   > The container runtime will be installed automatically, so there's no need to install any `containerd` or `docker` packages.

 1. **Servers for worker nodes**